boffinHouse/rawblock/sources/js/libs/README.md

 The rawblock core scripts consists of the rb-cssconfig.js and the rawblock.js.
 As a dependency for rawblock.js either dom.js or jQuery has to be included.
 In most cases dom.js, which provides a jQuery like API and adds itself to the `rb.$` namespace should be good enough.

-For older browsers some polyfills (IE11-), namely DOM4 and some ES6 String/Array method has to be added.
+For older browsers some polyfills (IE11-), namely DOM4 and some ES6 Promise/String/Array/Object polyfills has to be added.

 Basic Component Markup